killerducky/killerducky_site/go/how-to-end.md

    content=diagram_text
 %}

-If there is a disagreement about the status of one or more groups, play is resumed with the opponent of the last player to pass having the move.
-The game is over when the players agree on the status of all groups on the board, or, failing such agreement, if both players pass twice in succession.
-In this case any stones remaining on the board are deemed alive.
+Under the AGA rules, if the players can't agree on whether certain groups are alive or dead, play continues, with the opponent of the last player to pass moving next.
+If they never agree and both pass twice in a row, then every stone left on the board is treated as alive.

-These are the official AGA rules.
-On [OGS](https://online-go.com), this agreement phase happens mostly automatically.
-After both players pass, the computer marks any stones it thinks are dead.
-Players then review the board and can make changes if needed.
-Once everything looks correct, click the "Accept removed stones" to end the game, or Cancel to continue playing if is something wrong.
+On [OGS](https://online-go.com), this agreement phase is mostly automated.
+After both players pass, the server marks groups it thinks are dead.
+Players review the marked stones and adjust them if needed.
+Once everything looks correct, click the "Accept removed stones" to finish the game, or Cancel to keep playing if something's wrong.

+In an online setting, the agreement phase is another spot where you might run into players not acting in good faith.
+If your OGS opponent is abusing the agreement phase, for example marking clearly alive stones as dead, use the [Call moderator](https://forums.online-go.com/t/reporting-a-guide-to-making-good-use-of-the-call-moderator-and-report-functions/36381) button ([wiki link](https://github.com/online-go/online-go.com/wiki/Chatting-&-Getting-Involved-in-the-Community#contacting-a-moderator) for the same).